-- the overall absence rate for all pupils being no more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%. the percentage of all pupils who are - the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no lower than their peers.
+the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%.

+the percentage of all pupils who are persistently absent being below 7% and the figure among disadvantaged pupils being no lower than their peers.